uaraven/omg/readme.md

 ```

-### SQL support
+### Query language support

 Limited support for SQL-like queries is provided.
-Previous examples written in SQL syntax will look like
+Previous examples written in OMQL syntax will look like

 ```sql
 SELECT * FROM com.example.Person WHERE